Hitting The Wall During A Marathon Meaning

 For example, your plan should have active recovery days where you can incorporate weight training to increase your muscular endurance.
 This is important as cardio exercise burns through muscle which needs to be re-built.

-Nearing the end of your training – approximately 3 weeks prior – you’ll need to being tapering your running distance in order to heal and increase energy stores.
+Nearing the end of your training – approximately 3 weeks prior – you’ll need to be tapering your running distance in order to heal and increase energy stores.

 On top of this, focus on nutrition.
 Practice taking energy gels, food or sports drinks while running to find what provides you the best energy boost.
-And, the day before the race is best day to bulk-up on carbohydrates for extended energy in your liver and muscles.
+And, the day before the race is the best day to bulk up on carbohydrates for extended energy in your liver and muscles.

 Wrap Up